 “Probably another gang fight,” I replied, straining to see which way they were headed.

 They turned the corner of our street, thus making Dad step on the gas pedal.
 “I swear, I’m gonna kill her myself if she’s gone and done something stupid,” Dad hissed, referring to Mom.

-His thoughts mirrored mine, that Mom had either overdosed or her drug dealer had come over to pay her a visit.
+His thoughts mirrored mine: that Mom had either overdosed or her drug dealer had come over to pay her a visit.
 The flickering blue lights filled our street, freezing my body and flaring my eyes wide with shock.
 Mom was standing at the edge of the patchy lawn in her dressing gown and slippers, her hair scraped back into a messy ponytail.
-One of the rangers held out his palms to signal Dad to stop right there.
+One of the rangers held out his palms to signal that Dad ought to stop right there.
 He made an abrupt stop and both of us scrambled out of the Jeep.

 “What’s going on?”
 Dad demanded, searching over the big guy’s shoulder to where Mom was standing.

 “Kian, honey,” Mom called over to me, beckoning me to come to her.
 “Let’s go inside.”